 - There is evidence of a pattern of nuisance behavior on the property that is called in by complainants from the community (not self-generated files from proactive inspections) - Multiple calls for service related to nuisances at the property are logged demonstrating a pattern of non-compliance.
-Properties subject to the fee will, at a minimum, have at least 3 separate nuisance files documented within a 12-month period or 2 calls in a 24-hour period. - Prior to charging the fee the owner of the property will be provided with written notice of the City's intent to charge nuisance abatement fees for subsequent service calls, the notice will include: - o The particulars of nuisances associated with the property in the last 12 months; - Notification of the fees that could be imposed; - Notification that other legal remedies may be undertaken in addition to the nuisance abatement fees - Provide the owner 30 days to remedy the situation prior to the first nuisance abatement fee being applied. - If the property remains a nuisance after 30 days, then any service call for a new nuisance will be charged the appropriate fee; - If identified as a nuisance property, that designation remains with the property for 12 months, regardless of ownership change; - Abatement fees charged are placed on the property's taxes as taxes in arrears if not paid by December 31st of the year they are billed.
+Properties subject to the fee will, at a minimum, have at least 3 separate nuisance files documented within a 12-month period; - Prior to charging the fee the owner of the property will be provided with written notice of the City's intent to charge nuisance abatement fees for subsequent service calls, the notice will include: - The particulars of nuisances associated with the property in the last 12 months; - Notification of the fees that could be imposed; - Notification that other legal remedies may be undertaken in addition to the nuisance abatement fees; - Provide the owner reasonable notice, as determined by the bylaw supervisor, to remedy the situation prior to the first nuisance abatement fee being applied. - If the property remains a nuisance after the notice period has expired, then any service call for a new nuisance will be charged the appropriate fee; - If identified as a nuisance property, that designation remains with the property for 12 months, regardless of ownership change; - Abatement fees charged are placed on the property's taxes as taxes in arrears if not paid by December 31st of the year they are billed.